Click here to edit using the old editor

 Course Overview

-During your time with us you will have the opportunity to explore the local area and the many habitats it offers, such as the Eden River basin (close to our Carlisle Campus), the Lake District National Park and our wonderful Cumbrian coastline.
+You’ll study a wide range of species and habitats, from local ecosystems in the Eden River basin (close to our Carlisle Campus), the Lake District National Park and our wonderful Cumbrian coastline.
 On this zoology degree, you spend a substantial amount of time learning within the local habitats we have on our doorstep and where possible we choose to deliver experiential learning outdoors.

 On this course you will...